Breaking through the noise: Federal food policy, local impact

 Why this matters: It’s considered to be a setup to scale back related policies taking aim at emissions – and while this story has been making headlines for its obvious environmental consequences, we know the health of our environment, our food system, and people are intrinsically linked.
 One of the greenhouse gases covered under this finding is methane, the byproduct of decomposing food in landfills considered to be 28 times more potent than CO2 at trapping heat in the atmosphere (this from the EPA itself).

-What’s next: The proposal to revoke the finding, and subsequently rollback the greenhouse gas emission regulations, is currently open for public comment through September 15.
-This is an opportunity for advocacy – join Spoonfuls in submitting a testimonial underscoring the importance of upholding the EPA’s original report findings.
+What’s next: The proposal to revoke the finding and subsequentlyroll back greenhouse gas emission regulations was opened for public comment, which the EPA is required to review.
+Spoonfuls submitted a comment stressing the importance of upholding the EPA’s original findings.

 President Trump passed budget bill with historic cuts to food safety net and climate programs